Datamart/Komito-WP/trunk/readme.txt

 Tested up to: 5.0
 Requires PHP: 5

-Komito Analytics is an enhancement for the most popular web analytics software.
+Komito Analytics is a free, open-source enhancement for the most popular web analytics software.

 == Description ==

-Komito Analytics is an enhancement for the most popular web analytics software.
+Komito Analytics is a free, open-source enhancement for the most popular web analytics software.
 Unlocks the power of digital analytics with additional insights about visitor's behavior such as:

 * Social interaction tracking